 This is when QNFT – Quantitative Fit Testing was introduced – and this is exactly what Hydro-X use to carry out Face Fit Testing for businesses.
 It was quickly recognised as the preferable way of collecting results as it is purely objective.
 With this technique the tester and indeed the wearer are supplied with:

-- A numerical fit factor
+- A numerical result called a fit factor

 - Particle counting (if needed)